fearlessgeekmedia/DistroGUI/README.md

 # DistroGUI

-**February 2, 2023 Update** - After some more thought, I have decided that I will be re-working the UI in Glade.
+**February 2, 2023 Update** - After some more thought, I have decided that I will be re-working the UI in Glade, and cease using Yad.
 I've also considered using Nushell instead of BASH, as I feel that the language in its current state would make things a bit easier.
 However, Nushell is still making decisions on how to proceed with future releases, and a lot could change.
 For now, I will be sticking with Bash.
 I've also recently switched to BlendOS and hope to make some contributions to that project, specifically with Distrogui.

 v.0.01 Usable Alpha